samuelefrni/quiz-app/README.md

+## Introduction
+A simple quiz application developed in React && TypeScript.

+## Installation
+1. Clone the repository.
+2. Navigate to the project directory.
+3. Install dependencies using `npm install` (or relevant command).

+## Usage
+1. Run the app with `npm start`.
+2. Access the app at [localhost:3000](http://localhost:3000).

+## Contributing
+We welcome contributions!
+Follow these steps:
+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes.
+4. Submit a pull request.

+## License
+This project is licensed under the [license name].
+See the [LICENSE](LICENSE) file for details.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.